C H U R C H R E F O R M S E R I E S

 “Nevertheless, in the assembly I would rather speak five words with my mind in order to instruct others, than ten thousand words in a tongue.”
 1 Corinthians 14: 19

-Many harbor a bias towards speaking in tongues, and fight tooth and nail not to speak it.
+Many harbor a bias towards speaking in tongues and fight tooth and nail not to speak it.

-They spin the fact that when one speaks to God in a tongue, one actually speaks in one’s native dialect, and therefore others who don’t speak said dialect do not understand what is uttered.
+They spin the idea that when one speaks to God in a tongue, one actually speaks in one’s native dialect, and therefore others who don’t speak said dialect do not understand what is uttered.
 But that’s not true.
 If one speaks one’s own dialect, one’s mind is fruitful, but if one prays in a heavenly tongue, one’s mind is not, but the spirit man is.

-Plus, isn’t it silly to babble in one’s native dialect in a congregation where no one else speaks that language?
+Besides, isn’t it silly to babble in one’s native dialect in a congregation where no one else speaks that language?

 Speaking in tongues, as Christians came to describe it since its advent at Pentecost, is different in scope than speaking in common dialects or languages.
-It is of angels while the other is of men.
-It edifies oneself while its counterpart edifies others.
+It is of angels, while the other is of men.
+It edifies oneself, while its counterpart edifies others.

 “The one who speaks in a tongue builds up himself, but the one who prophesies builds up the assembly.”
 1 Corinthians 14:4